The Bible and slavery: Slavery in antiquity

+Slavery is an economic phenomenon and its history resides in the economic history of the ancient world.
+In the course of human history, slavery was a typical feature of civilization, predated written records, and existed in most societies throughout human history.
+Though there is no consensus on what a slave was or on how the institution of slavery should be defined, some characteristics can be used.
+Two types of slavery have been common throughout all human history: domestic and productive slaves.
 Slaves performed a variety of tasks.
 To determine what a slave's task was, many scholars look at repetitive descriptions which are contained in texts that were written around the same time and they also look at well-documented reports about other cultures which were written by authors who were raised in the Greco-Roman culture.
 One of the main functions of slaves was to serve as status symbols for the upper members of society, especially when it came to the acquisition of dowries for their daughters.
 These slaves could be sold or given away as needed, and they also showed that the family was capable of providing generous amounts of money to their daughters when they were married off.
 They also catered to the needs of the temple and they performed more domestic tasks such as keeping up the household, raising farm animals and growing small amounts of crops.
 Masters frequently took advantage of their slaves who were at their beck and call by requiring them to perform duties in public that the master had the ability to do himself.
 This showed a level of luxury which extended from the private sphere to the public sphere.
 In addition to showing luxury, the possession of slaves was necessary for a good family background, and many wealthy men viewed their colleagues who only possessed a few slaves as the type of individual who needed to be pitied.